How To Find Gig Work Fast

 Consider signing up as a delivery driver for apps such as Uber Eats, Postmates, DoorDash, Eat Street and Grub Hub.
 Others may still cook at home but want to avoid going to the grocery store—you could do their shopping as an employee of a service like Instacart.

-Cleanliness is of the utmost importance in slowing the spread of COVID-19.
+Cleanliness is important for businesses and individuals, particularly after the onset of the pandemic.
 As a TaskRabbit, you could get paid to clean companies’ empty offices or individuals’ homes.

 3. Update your resume and professional networking profile

 Take this time to update your resume and online profile.
 Ensure it showcases your ability to simultaneously juggle multiple projects as an experienced gig worker, as well as examples of any freelance work that you’ve completed in the past.